Wealthy Britons step up citizenship shopping to thwart Brexit By - Up News Info

 Cypriot residency can be secured in two months with a 300,000 euro ($351,870) property purchase.
 Securing citizenship takes six months and requires a minimum property investment of 2 million euros.

-reported in December how some donors to Britain’s ruling Conservative Party had sought Cypriot citizenship including hedge fund manager Alan Howard.
+In December, reported that Cyprus government documents showed several donors to Britain’s ruling Conservative Party donors had sought citizenship of the island since the 2016 Brexit referendum.

 “Both Cypriot and Caribbean investments are proving very popular … primarily driven by high-net-worth individuals (HNWIs) from the UK who have an eye on the future and life after Brexit,” said Astons spokesman Konstantin Kaminskiy.